Fahrenheit/Semi-Stock-Discord/README.md

 # Semi Stock Discord
 A theme I've put together with minor tweaks and some snippets to personalize my experience.
-It unintentionally seems to mimick the iOS Discord style.
+It unintentionally seems to mimic the iOS Discord style.

 ![](https://raw.githubusercontent.com/Fahrenheit/Semi-Stock-Discord/main/Preview%201.png)